 The Real Star Of The Photograph Is A 15-Year-Old Girl

 15-year-old Lorrie Stirm, Robert and Loretta’s eldest child, hadn’t seen her father in six years when she was captured on film running towards him with her arms flung open, ready to embrace him.
 Hers is the face that can truly be described as a burst of joy – she looks like she is literally bursting to hug her father.

 The Photographer, Slava Veder, Won A Pulitzer Prize For The Photograph

 The story behind the photograph may not be a happy one, but the photographer’s story certainly is.
 In 1974, Slava ‘Sal’ Veder won a Pulitzer Prize in journalism for his photograph of the Stirm family.
-Veder was one of many journalists present at Stirm’s return – Stirm was flown home with 20 other prisoners of war under what was called Operation Homecoming.
-Veder had to make a makeshift darkroom in a women’s bathroom in order to send the photograph out as quickly as possible.
+Veder was one of many journalists present at Stirm’s return – Stirm was flown home with 20 other POWs under what was called Operation Homecoming.
+Veder had to create a makeshift darkroom in a women’s bathroom in order to send the photograph out as quickly as possible.
 His quick thinking and eye for that one burst of joy won him one of the most coveted prizes for journalism in America.